magomimmo/modern-cljs/doc/tutorial-14.md

 # Tutorial 14 - It's better to be safe than sorry (Part 1)

-In this part 1 of the tutorial we're going to prepare the field for one of the main topic in the software development life cycle: *code testing*.
+In this part of the tutorial we're going to prepare the field for one of the main topics in the software development life cycle: *code testing*.
 Code testing is a kind of continuum which goes from zero to almost full test coverage.
-I'm not going to open those kind of discussions which have a never ending story and go nowhere.
+I'm not going to open one of those endless discussions about the right amount of testing.
 Code testing is a need, full stop.
 How much coverage?
 It depends.

-I have to admit that I never departed a program from a unit test that has to fail to progress until it succeeds.
-When you're aged like I'm, you can't change your habits.
-So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiving with me.
+I have to admit that I never took a program from a unit test that has to initially fail before I could proceed to success.
+When you are as old as I am, you can't change your habits.
+So, whoever is religious about TDD/BDD (Test Driven Development and Behavioural Driven Development) must forgive me.

-Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented when compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions, whose output depend only on the passed input.
+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to implement, as compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions whose output depend only on the passed input.

 ## Introduction

-Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind in the previous tutorials.
+Before we go ahead with the problem of testing your CLJ/CLJS code, we have to finish something we left behind in the previous tutorials.
 In the [Tutorial 10 - Introducing Ajax - ][1] we implemented a Shopping Calculator by using the Ajax style of communication between the browser (i.e. ClojureScript) and the server (i.e. Clojure).

-Obviously, nobody will never implement that kind of stupid widget by using Ajax, because all the information she/he needs to make the calculation from the input are already in her/his hands on the browser side.
+Obviously, nobody will ever implement that kind of stupid widget by using Ajax, because all the information needed to make the calculation from the input is already present on the browser side.
 By moving the calculation of the `Total` from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.

-Nonetheless, by omitting to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:
+Nonetheless, by failing to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:

-> Start to develop the front-end by ignoring the JavaScript existance
+> Start to develop the front-end by ignoring the existence of JavaScript
 > for a while.

 But we're in a good position to cover the missing step, because we have the same language on both sides.
-It should not be a PITA to go from one side to the other and viceversa.
-Just be prepared to pay a little attention anytime you cross the border in both directions.
+It should not be a PITA to go from one side to the other and vice-versa.
+Just be prepared to pay a little attention anytime you cross the border in either direction.

-And remember, you can even move the border, if this is usuful for any reason.
-By moving the border I mean that you could habilitate pieces of your code to be movable at will from one side or the other of the border.
+And remember, you can even move the border, if this is useful for any reason.
+By moving the border I mean that you can enable pieces of your code to be movable at will from one side to the other side of the border.

 ## Review the Shopping Calculator

 Start by reviewing the Shopping Calculator program.
-If you want to keep track of your steps do as follows:
+If you want to keep track of your next steps do as follows:

 ```bash
 $ git clone https://github.com/magomimmo/modern-cljs.git